I Played Daggerheart – Let’s Talk About It

 Daggerheart character sheet.
 It shows a Barnacle, a Ribbet Rogue.
 It's basically a sneaky frog.

 When I originally wrote this post, I mentioned being skeptical about combat.
-In Daggerheart, there isn’t an initiative order meaning the players decide who goes first.
+In Daggerheart, there isn’t an initiative order, meaning the players decide who goes first.
 When signing up for gaming events at conventions, it’s random people paired together.
 I didn’t find it awkward when we figured out who would go.
-There was always one player who wanted to start and I found that as we all worked together, we would call out who hadn’t gone yet.
+There was always one player who wanted to start, and I found that as we all worked together, we would call out who hadn’t gone yet.
 By not having an initiative order, players can be strategic and pick who goes based on what character is doing what.
-Another slight concern was how the DM would go after a player rolls higher in Fear.
+Another slight concern was how the DM would go after a player rolled higher in Fear.
 I wasn’t sure how often that would be.
-During our session, our group rolled pretty well, but I didn’t think it slated the game one way or another.
+During our session, our group rolled pretty well, but I didn’t think it slanted the game one way or another.
 With a one-shot, it’s tough to tell, but I left feeling much better about the mechanics than I had felt before.

 Character sheet from Daggerheart from the Guardian class.